 Introduction to HVAC: This section tells you the advantages that can be obtained by using frequency converters in HVAC systems.
-Furthermore, you can read about the way a frequency converter operates and about the advantages of the VLT 6000 HVAC, such as AEO - Automatic Energy Optimisation, RFI filter and other and CE-labelling.
+Furthermore, you can read about the way a frequency converter operates and about the advantages of the VLT 6000 HVAC, such as AEO - Automatic Energy Optimisation, RFI filter and other HVAC-relevant functions.

-HVAC-relevant functions.

-There are also examples of applications and information is given about Danfoss contract documents, whereby the total list of requirements relating to r converters is determined.
+There are also examples of applications and information is given about Danfoss and CE-labelling.

 The specification section deals with the requirements relating to being allowed to supply and install frequency converters.
-This section can be used in contract documents, whereby the total list of requirements relating to frequency and order a VLT 6000 HVAC.
+This section can be used in contract documents, whereby the total list of requirements relating to frequency converters is determined.

-The section ends with an Ordering Guide that makes it easier for you to specify of a VLT 6000 HVAC.
+The section ends with an Ordering Guide that makes it easier for you to specify and order a VLT 6000 HVAC.